 Mount Mansfield State Forest

 An hour’s drive east of Burlington awaits 44,444 acres of paradise for outdoor activity enthusiasts at Mount Mansfield State Forest.
 This state forest consists of four state parks: Smugglers’ Notch, Little River, Waterbury Center, and Underhill.
-From skiing to rock climbing and jaw-dropping views atop impressive hikes, Mount Mansfield State Forest is a nature lover’s utopia, offering some of the best things to do in Burlington, VT.
+From skiing to rock climbing and jaw-dropping views atop impressive hikes, Mount Mansfield State Forest is a nature lover’s utopia, offering some of the most popular things to do in Burlington, VT.

 Gear up for ice climbing and bouldering at Smugglers’ Notch State Park.
 In the winter months, hit the slopes at Smugglers’ Notch Resort for skiing and snowboarding.
 Dive into Mount Mansfield State Forest’s history at Little River State Park.
 Take the Little River History Hike to discover more about the lives of those living here in the 1800s and 1900s.